gohugoio/hugo/content/en/templates/lookup-order.md

 ## Hugo Layouts Lookup Rules With Theme

-In Hugo, layouts can live in either the project's or theme's layout folder, and the most specific layout will be chosen.
-Hugo will interleave the lookups:
+In Hugo, layouts can live in either the project's or the themes' layout folders, and the most specific layout will be chosen.
+Hugo will interleave the lookups listed below, finding the most specific one either in the project or themes.

-1. layouts/page/index.html
-2. demoTheme/layouts/page/index.html
-3. layouts/...

-This way it is possible to override specific templates from the theme.

 ## Examples: Layout Lookup for Regular Pages